 Social Media Perpetuates the Myth

-I’ve struggled with insecurity a lot as a mom, stemming from seeing the “perfect image” of moms on social media.
-One of the biggest motherhood lessons that a friend of mine shared with me was not to be afraid to mute or unfollow anyone at any time if they don’t serve you.
+As a mom, I’ve struggled with insecurity a lot, stemming from seeing the “perfect image” of moms on social media.
+One of the biggest motherhood lessons a friend shared with me was not to be afraid to mute or unfollow anyone at any time if they don’t serve you.
 It was like she permitted me to unfollow everyone that fueled my insecurities (as a mom or otherwise).
 From then on, I stopped letting people I didn’t know influence me.
 And I focused on creating authentic connections with moms that I trusted.

 Build Real Friendships With Real Moms

-It’s important to find a group of other moms with whom you can be honest and open.
+Finding a group of other moms with whom you can be honest and open is important.
 I happened to build those relationships online in a small group of moms who all have children around my son’s age.
 I can be vulnerable without judgment within that group of women.
 I’ve come to trust many of them as some of my best friends.
-You might find connections with other moms in a group online, or through your child’s daycare class, or perhaps at a kid’s activity such as music class or gymnastics.
+You might find connections with other moms in a group online, through your child’s daycare class, or perhaps at a kid’s activity such as music class or gymnastics.

 Your mother, mother-in-law, or another mother figure in your life may also be a great resource for you.
 While raising kids in 2021 is far different than in the 80s and 90s, the trials and tribulations of motherhood are consistent throughout the generations.
 Influenced by social media or not, every mother (young or old) can relate to the loneliness and isolation of being a new mom, the frustration of being a toddler mom, and the fear of the unknown as your children become school-aged.